missionpinball/mpf-docs/docs/code/api_reference/devices/score_reel_groups.md

 Parameters:

-* **value** – The interger value you’d like to convert.
+* **value** – The interger value you'd like to convert.

 Returns a list containing the values for each corresponding score reel, with the lowest reel digit position in list position 0.

 `light(**kwargs)`

-Light up this ScoreReelGroup based on the ‘light_tag’ in its config.
+Light up this ScoreReelGroup based on the 'light_tag' in its config.

 `raise_config_error(msg, error_no, *, context=None) → NoReturn`